Nonstops vs. Connecting Flights

 - One-stop: $1053 – Save $686

-The savings for individual travelers are hefty enough, but just imagine what a deal it is for a family of four.
+The savings for individual travelers are hefty enough, but just imagine what a deal this can be for a family of four.

 Always compare airfares: Shop an airfare comparison site that shows prices for all airlines as well as prices for both nonstops and connecting flights.
 Once you see the savings (or lack of savings), it’s easy to make an informed decision.
 If the connecting flight is cheaper, decide if it’s worth the inconvenience of a longer travel day.